vanHeemstraPublications/dev-to/articles/call_my_hostname_series/episode-03.md

   --noautoconsole
 ```

 Note that `--name vm1234` here is only the libvirt-level object name shown in `virsh list`; it has no bearing on the guest operating system's actual hostname, which comes entirely from the seed ISO.
-This is the decoupling described in Part 1: the hypervisor's label for the VM and the VM's own hostname are two independent strings that happen, in this example, to look similar.
+This is the decoupling described in Episode 1: the hypervisor's label for the VM and the VM's own hostname are two independent strings that happen, in this example, to look similar.

 ## Verifying at first boot